lshtm-genomics/pathogen-genomics/docs/third-generation-sequencing.md

     Now that we know the coverage and depth, we can move on to the variant calling.
 For this, we will use a package called freebayes.
 Freebayes will look through the alignment and ‘call’ the positions which do not agree with the reference, count them and compile them in to a database called a VCF.
 Enter the following code in to the terminal to begin the process:

 ```
-freebayes -f reference.fasta SRR26779702.bam  -F 0.6 | bcftools view -Oz -o SRR26779702.vcf.gz
+freebayes -f reference.fasta SRR26779702.bam  -F 0.6 --ploidy 1 | bcftools view -Oz -o SRR26779702.vcf.gz
 ```

 The `-f` flag specifies the reference genome to use, and the `-F` flag specifies the minimum allele frequency to call a variant.
 In this case, we are using a threshold of 0.6, which means that any position with an allele frequency below 0.6 will be ignored.
-The `bcftools view` command is used to convert the output of freebayes to a VCF file, which is a standard format for storing variant data.
+The `--ploidy` flag specifies the ploidy of the organism.
+In this case, we are using a ploidy of 1, which means that we are treating the organism as haploid.
+The `|` symbol is used to pipe the output of the freebayes command to the bcftools command.
+The `bcftools view` command is used to convert the output of freebayes to a VCF file.
+The `-Oz` flag specifies that the output should be compressed using gzip, and the `-o` flag specifies the output file name.

 Let's take a look inside the VCF file to see what kind of data it contains: